cestastanford/grandtour/scholars-essays/README.md

     </a>

 Tables as .md files are pasted in directly OUTSIDE of the <figure> tag.
 Requires columns to have three hyphens, possibly add colons for alignment.
 Also requires blank line above heading.
 See sweet essay for example.
 Note: Copied table style from online, can be edited in _layout.scss

+It is imperative that these tables are immediately preceded with an <a> tag as in <a name="figure-5a">.
+This is so links-script.html numbers paragraphs properly.

 External links (Explorer and Book, but not figure links) need to open in a new tab.
 Use this format: [text that appears in body](link/to/book/or/explorer){:target="_blank"}.
 Be sure to do this for links inside <figcaption>s as well!